meganf00/WhosHomeForDinner/README.md

 This user is a member of 2 groups

 Email: julia@mail.com

 Password: juliamail

-This following user is a member of 1 group
+This user is a member of 1 group